aviabird/angularhunt/CONTRIBUTING.md

 * Patch reviews
 * UI enhancements

-Responsiveness get's the highest priority so we'd love to PS's related to that.
+Responsiveness get's the highest priority so we'd love PR's related to that.

 We’ll be more than happy to list your name/link in our README and give credits.
 It’s a nice opportunity for developers who want to experience how open source works or get more experience with this technology or just to connect with cool people and teams.

+Let's build something cool together.